Meet Coach Kornblue

 The Ft.
 Lauderdale Sun-Sentinel voted Kornblue to the Palm Beach County All-Time Football Team.
 He was chosen over several prominent kickers, such as NFL Pro Bowler John Carney and All American Remy Hamilton.
 Since winning the 1994 Lou Groza Award as a high school senior, Brandon has coached numerous kickers who have gone on to receive the same award.
 The award, which honors South Florida’s high school kicker of the year, is presented in conjunction with the Lou Groza Collegiate Kicker of the Year Award.

-Brandon has also been actively involved in mentoring students through FCA (Fellowship of Christian Athletes) & AIA (Athletes in Action) sharing faith-based messages to churches, schools, and teams.
-He is a deacon at Calvary Chapel Naples, and serves on the board for SW Florida FCA.
+Brandon has also been actively involved in mentoring students through FCA (Fellowship of Christian Athletes) and AIA (Athletes in Action) sharing faith-based messages to churches, schools, and teams.
+He serves as the board chair for SW Florida FCA.